 ARDF Annual Open Grant Program

 ARDF's Annual Open grant program was established to fund research projects that develop alternative methods to advance science and replace or reduce animal use.
-Proposals are welcome from any nonprofit educational or research institution worldwide, although there is a preference for U.S. applications in order to more quickly advance alternatives here.
+Proposals are welcome from any nonprofit, nongovernmental educational or research institution worldwide, although there is a preference for U.S. applications in order to more quickly advance alternatives here.

-Since 1993, ARDF has provided over $4 million in funds for projects in 31 states and 7 countries.
+Since 1993, ARDF has provided over $5.3 million in funds for projects in 34 states and 9 countries.

-2024 Grant Awardees
+2025 Grant Awardees

-Congratulations to awardees:
+Congratulations to this year’s awardees:

 Aitor Aguirre, PhD